Intel-bigdata/SSM/docs/admin-user-guide.md

 the user who started the application.

-If Application API and Admin API are in conflict, for example, in the case of that they want to execute different operations on the same file at the same time, Application API will precede Admin API.
+If Application API and Admin API are in conflict, for example, in the case of that they are executing different operations on the same file at the same time, Application API will precede Admin API.
 Application API operation will succeed and Admin API operation on the same file will be cancelled.
 This rule is based on the assumption that application knows more about its